 Microbial Genomes Web Portal

-Curated Data Derived from 66,000 Publications
+Curated Data Derived from over 65,000 Publications

 Genome Informatics and Comparative Genomics Tools